 With every freak hurricane or degree of heat, it’s easy to feel powerless in the face of these tragedies.

-That’s why I like to focus on positive news, especially the steps regular folks can take to save the planet.
+That’s why I like to focus on positive news, especially the steps regular folks can care for the environment.
 From electric cars to the rise of farmers’ markets, this kind of news inspires and reminds me that people care.

 Yes, we should support environmental groups or press representatives to focus on the environment.
 But it’s also empowering to remember that you and I can do a lot as well.